fdebrus/Nikobus-HA/README.md

 **Install**

-Integration with with a direct attached serial eg /dev/ttyUSB0
+Integration with a direct attached serial eg /dev/ttyUSB0

 or